hammerhead/maven-optipng-plugin/README.md

 Requirements
 ------------
-It is assumed that you have `optipng` installed on your system and that the executeble is available with your `$PATH`.
+It is assumed that you have `optipng` installed on your system and that the executable is available with your `$PATH`.

 This plugin has only been tested on Linux.